iktatum/Project_2/README.md

 Bitcoin_Sentiment Analysis and Trade Signal Evaluation
 -  Adjustments

-## Alex Water, Joe Swiderski,  Ivan Tatum
+## Alex Waters, Joe Swiderski,  Ivan Tatum

 - Exploring the Sentiment Analysis to Explain the Predictive Power of Bitcoin and to see if the trading signals can be used to make investment decisions.